LUZW1998/Source-Target-Distinction-in-Copy-Move-Forgery/README.md

 This code reproduces the first method of the Forensic approach for distinguishing between source and destination regions in copy-move forgery

 ## Author Information
-This code was developed by Zhaowei Lu.
+This code was developed by Zhaowei Lu (6/10/2024).
 <br>luzhaoweizzu@163.com

 ## Conclusion